-Decision: Yes, except where specifically prohibited by event
+Decision: Yes, except where specifically prohibited by event organisers.

-organisers.

-TC Note: In events sanctioned by Tennis Canada, a player may not start a point with a broken racket nor with a racket having a broken string.
-If a player breaks a string during the course of play he/she must complete that point.
-If the server or the receiver breaks a string on a let first serve, he/she must change the racket immediately.
-If the server breaks a string on a first serve fault, the server may elect to change his racket, in which case he/she must then play a second serve.
-If the receiver breaks a string on a first service fault, and the receiver elects to change his racket, then a first serve shall be awarded.
-If the receiver elects not to change his/her racket, then the server must play a second serve.
+TC Note: Regarding the ITF's Case 4 above: all events sanctioned by Tennis Canada specifically prohibit a player from starting a point with a broken racket or with a racket having a broken string.

+TC Case A: If a player breaks a string during a point, can the player complete the point in progress with that racket?

+Decision: Yes, but the racket must be changed before starting the next point.

+TC Case B: What happens if the server or the receiver breaks a string on a first serve that is a let?

+Decision: Since the point must be restarted, the player who has broken a string must change the racket immediately.

+TC Case C: What happens if the server breaks a string on a first serve that is a fault?

+Decision: Since the point has started, the server may either play the second serve with a broken string or, as is more likely, elect to change the racket, in which case it will still be a second serve.

+TC Case D: What happens if the receiver breaks a string on a first service fault?

+Decision: Again, since the point has started, if the receiver elects not to change the racket, then the server must play a second serve.
+If the receiver decides to change the racket, then a first serve shall be awarded due to the delay between first and second serves.